emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized.md

 You have to be a little creative, but there's no witchcraft to using input to learn German as a total newbie.
 If you're struggling,[ **I wrote up 11 tips to help beginners learn with comprehensible input from the start**](https://monoglotanxiety.ck.page/11-tips-for-beginners) based on my experience.
 Just follow the link to get the tips sheet for free.

 And if you're looking to discover new, _authentic_ (not for learners!)
-German media to use for comprehensible input, I'll plug my recommendations newsletter again: I write a little [newsletter with a fresh German media recommendation every week](https://buttondown.email/monoglotanxiety).
-It's also free, and you can read the [archives](https://buttondown.email/monoglotanxiety/archive/) without signing up.
+German media to use for comprehensible input, I'll plug my recommendations newsletter again: I write a little [newsletter with a fresh German media recommendation every week](https://monoglotanxiety.ck.page/germanrecs).
+It's also free!

 ## I self-studied German to B1 before speaking for the first time